rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 and at the end of your life you groan, when your flesh and body are consumed, ^0511

-and you say, How I hated discipline, and my heart despised reproof! ^0512
+and you say, "How I hated discipline, and my heart despised reproof! ^0512

 I did not listen to the voice of my teachers or incline my ear to my instructors. ^0513

-I am at the brink of utter ruin in the assembled congregation. ^0514
+I am at the brink of utter ruin in the assembled congregation." ^0514

 Drink water from your own cistern, flowing water from your own well. ^0515